sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-01/module-02/readme.md

 2. Write a program that maps an array of words to the reverse of each word. (**Hint:** Look up `.reverse`)

-## Stretch Challenges

-1. Create a simple temperature convertor.
+3. Create a simple temperature convertor.
 It should function like the example below:

   ```
   Type '1' to convert from Celsius to Fahrenheit or '2' to convert from Fahrenheit to Celsius